 These pancakes are soft, delicious, and super easy to make.
-Perfect for lunch, dinner, or as a dessert, the possibilities are endless!
+Perfect for lunch, dinner, or dessert, the possibilities are endless!

 These pancakes are thinner than American pancakes but slightly thicker than crepes.
-They are often eaten with jam or apples for dessert or with bacon, cheese, or both for dinner.
+They are often eaten with jam or apples for dessert, bacon, cheese, or both for dinner.
 Obviously, there is much more you can do with them!

 The batter for these pancakes is very thin.
 Especially if you are used to making American pancakes, this takes some getting used to, but this is exactly what we want!
 I always use a ladle to pour the batter into the middle of the pan.

 Quickly divide the batter over the entire bottom of the pan by tilting the pan.
 You can always add a bit more if there isn't enough batter in the pan.